andresu13/iot-identitytranslation-lab/README.md

 This lab is based on the work done by the collaborators of this repo: https://github.com/Azure-Samples/azure-iot-edge-identity-translation-lite

-Some steps have been automated to simplify the lab delivery.
+Some steps have been automated to simplify the delivery of this lab in a shorter amount of time.